 Key Takeaways:

-- That you can have multiple careers during your journey; that you can do it all, but perhaps not at once
+- That you can have multiple careers during your journey; that you can do it all, but perhaps not all at once

 - the importance of servant leadership